Lost Creek Township, Vigo County, Indiana: History

 In 1874, Chauncey Rose opened Rose-Hulman Polytechnic Institute, now known as Rose-Hulman Institute of Technology, in Lost Creek Township.

 Vigo County Home for Dependent Children was listed on the National Register of Historic Places in 2000.

+In 2024, the Terre Haute Casino Resort was opened by the entertainment company Churchill Downs Incorporated after the closure of Gary, Indiana's Majestic Star Casino.

 Geography

 According to the 2010 census, the township has a total area of 35.77 sqmi, of which 35.23 sqmi (or 98.49%) is land and 0.54 sqmi (or 1.51%) is water.